felixnyamweya/wpsso-schema-json-ld/readme.txt

 **Customized Schema markup and optimization features for Pinterest:**

-Pinterest does not (currently) read Google's preferred Schema JSON-LD format &mdash; WPSSO and its WPSSO JSON extension include special provisions to include unique Schema meta tags for Pinterest, along with methods to prevent conflicts between incompatible Pinterest and Facebook Open Graph meta tag values.
+Pinterest does not (currently) read Google's preferred Schema JSON-LD format &mdash; WPSSO Core and its WPSSO JSON extension include special provisions to include unique Schema meta tags for Pinterest, along with methods to prevent conflicts between incompatible Pinterest and Facebook Open Graph meta tag values.

 **Select a different Schema than BlogPosting for your [AMP](https://wordpress.org/plugins/amp/) pages.**